Activities in Luiro Mires

 Walk on Nature Trail

-- The Sokanaapa Nature Trail, which is barrier-free, is the only actual trail in the area.
+- The Sokanaapa Nature Trail, which is accessible, is the only actual trail in the area.
 There are Finnish-language information boards along the trail, which feature mire nature.
 Be careful as the duckboards of the trail are in bad condition.

 Ski Cross-country off Trails